 - in any situations in which may appear as an attempt to influence or gain benefits,

 - if they are offered even when it is known that the recipient may not accept such gifts or hospitality.

 Euro-denominated maximum limits applied by Patria are 50€ for gifts and 100€ for hospitality.
 The number of gifts or hospitality repeatedly extended to the same person has been restricted to four times a year.
 Gifts and hospitality, the value of which exceeds these amounts, are documented in a specific register which is monitored regularly.

-Patria’s marketing efforts are often targeted at public procurement involved authorities and users who be related to the national defence forces.
-Patria has a special responsibility to guarantee an appropriate conduct in its all operations and marketing in order to avoid any suspicion of using inappropriate means in its business operations and relationships with public officials.
-The gifts and hospitality offered to public officials must always be considered with a due diligence.
+Patria's marketing efforts are often targeted at public procurement involved authorities and users who are related to the national defence forces.
+Patria has a special responsibility to guarantee an appropriate conduct in all its operations and marketing in order to avoid any suspicion of using inappropriate means in its business operations and relationships with public officials.
+The gifts and hospitality offered to public officials must always be considered with due diligence.
 The gifts and hospitality that could affect the actions of a public official may not be given, offered or promised.